keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 Here we can see that with the use of Keptn we can perform more advanced health checks (tasks or evaluations) and verify that the application is healthy during the process of deployment which is performed by ArgoCD.
-Similary to `KeptnTasks`, `KeptnEvaluations` can be executed as part of a quality checks for our application.
+Similary to `KeptnTasks`, `KeptnEvaluations` can be executed as part of a quality health checks for our application.

 ## How to show Keptn health status in ArgoCD UI?